 Key Verse related to The Great Ecumenical Council

 “And should such be the case, this volume may well be a step toward “the union of all” and toward “the peace of all the holy churches of God,” for which the unchanging East has so constantly prayed in her liturgy?”

 Why did the Great Ecumenical Council meet?

-According to historical accounts, one of the reasons the Council of Chalcedon was convened was because of those who tried to spoil the mystery of the iconostasis and who brazenly say that the Virgin Mary is only human, the Holy Synod approved the synodal letters of the Blessed Cyril, pastor of the Church of Alexandria, to Nestorius and those of the East, as suitable for the removal of Nestorius’s folly to the right understanding of those who, moved by a sincere desire, wish to understand the saving Creed.
+According to historical accounts, one of the reasons the Council of Chalcedon was convened was because of those who tried to spoil the mystery of the iconostasis and who brazenly said that the Virgin Mary is only human; the Holy Synod approved the synodal letters of the Blessed Cyril, pastor of the Church of Alexandria, to Nestorius and those of the East, as suitable for the removal of Nestorius’s folly to the proper understanding of those who, moved by a sincere desire, wish to understand the saving Creed.

 Not as if they were adding something lacking to what had been decided before, but by clarifying, according to the testimony of the Scriptures, their teachings about the Holy Spirit against those who seek to tamper with His mastery.

 What did the Ecumenical Council of Chalcedon decide?

 Unlike nature, but closely related to it, the hypostasis (which, where it designates humanity, is called “person”) is not an addition of content, of material, to what nature is, but is one’s way of being as a whole in itself.
 For example, a woody matter rounded into the whole mass has become hypostasis.